stevecheckoway/rf2500/README.md

-Unlike other, similar, kernel extensions such as [ez430rf2500][3], this extension is actually codeless (it consists of a single file `rf2500.kext/Contents/Info.plist`) and as such does not depent on any kernel APIs.
+Unlike other, similar, kernel extensions such as [ez430rf2500][3], this extension is actually codeless (it consists of a single file `rf2500.kext/Contents/Info.plist`) and as such does not depend on any kernel APIs.
 In theory, this should make it more portable.

 # Installation instructions